MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/legal/layout-license-terms.md

 >   limitations on, and exclusions of damages below also apply to the extent
 >   allowed by applicable law.

-3. **DATA COLLECTION**.
+**3. DATA COLLECTION**.
 The software may collect information about you and your use of the software and send that to Microsoft.
 Microsoft may use this information to provide services and improve Microsoft’s products and services.
 Your opt-out rights, if any, are described in the product documentation.
 Some